bernerdschaefer/talks/go-without-the-os/slides.md

 # Port of Go
 # for Xen

-^ Xen is a popular hypervisor, used by EC2, Linode, Rackspace.
-  Lets you cross-compile unmodified Go programs, just like for Linux and Windows.
+^ Lets you cross-compile unmodified Go programs, just like for Linux and Windows, to run direclty on Xen.

+---

+# Xen

+^ Hypervisor

+---

+# Host OS
+## (Linux or BSD)

+^ Provides drivers and priveledged code

+---

+# Hypercalls

+^ Exposes priveleged operations, like system calls

+---

+# Shared memory

+^ Provides access to shared data, and drivers

 ---